lstebner/jrule/README.md

 These are the things that I've thought of to add, but feel free to file requests here on github if you think you have a good feature.

 - A customizable grid overlay
-- Configurable keys for toggling Crosshairs and Measuring Tool
 - Expose other configuration options (colors, tick distance, divisions, etc)
 - Shortcut to toggle entire JRule UI
 - Fixed ratio for Measuring Tool